ShaistaShabbir-prog/disaster-event-chatbot/README.md

 ---

 ## 🐳 Docker (optional)
-A basic Dockerfile/compose can be added.
-If you want it now, ask and we’ll include:

 - Multi-stage build with Python 3.11-slim
 - Installs requirements, exposes 8000 (API) and 8501 (UI)
 - Starts both services inside the container